Sleep Disorders

 • Sleep and circadian sleep-wake rhythms change in older adults. | |

-• A new research agenda on excessive daytime sleepiness, sleep deficiency, and their impact on older adults is discussed. | |
+• A new research agenda on excessive daytime sleepiness, sleep deficiency, environmental problems, work and family demands interfering with sleep habits, and the global impact on older adults is discussed. | |

 • The relevance of the timing of risk factors for growing epidemiological data on sleep, aging, and cognitive decline is reviewed. | |

-• Sex differences in some aspects of sleep among older adults are discussed. |
+• Sex differences in some aspects of sleep among older adults are discussed; unmet needs regarding gender differences are proposed as a future, relevant direction of sleep research. |

 Sleep initiation, the ability to reinitiate sleep after nocturnal awakenings, and sleep maintenance remain substantially unchanged after the age of 60 years.
-Conversely, a slow decline in sleep efficiency has been detected with advancing age (78; 27).
+Conversely, a slow decline in sleep efficiency has been detected with advancing age (86; 33).

 A worse health status is often attributable to an increase in chronic conditions, cognitive decline, and medication use, which can precipitate insomnia or excessive daytime sleepiness.

-A relevant topic has not yet been completely elucidated: do older persons sleep less simply because they need less sleep, or do they need more sleep than that they can generate?
+A relevant topic has not yet been completely elucidated: do older persons sleep less simply because they need less sleep, or do they need more sleep than they can generate?

-In a 2007 paper Fragoso and Gill supported that “senescence in the form of usual aging is characterized by a reduction in health status, loss of physical function, and primary sleep disorders, all of which are capable of precipitating sleep complaints and adverse outcomes.”
-The authors consider sleep complaints as a consequence of multiple and interdependent predisposing (reduced sleep spindles, slow wave sleep, REM sleep, and advanced phase of sleep), precipitating (reduced health status, loss of physical functions, primary sleep disorders), and perpetuating factors (social isolation, loneliness, inactivity, inadequate sleep hygiene, caregiving, bereavement) (34).
+In a 2007 paper, Fragoso and Gill supported that “senescence in the form of usual aging is characterized by a reduction in health status, loss of physical function, and primary sleep disorders, all of which are capable of precipitating sleep complaints and adverse outcomes.”
+The authors consider sleep complaints as a consequence of multiple and interdependent predisposing (reduced sleep spindles, slow wave sleep, REM sleep, and advanced phase of sleep), precipitating (reduced health status, loss of physical functions, primary sleep disorders), and perpetuating factors (social isolation, loneliness, inactivity, inadequate sleep hygiene, caregiving, bereavement) (40).

 Chronic conditions show a high prevalence in older adults.
 According to the National Sleep Foundation’s 2003 poll, 43% of involved persons reported two to three chronic conditions, 24% four or more, and only 10% reported none.
 The most prevalent conditions were hypertension (47%), arthritis (46%), enlarged prostate (22% of men), heart disease (18%), depression (16%), and diabetes (15%).
 Nocturia and related sleep disturbance were present in 65% of men and women.
 Other epidemiological studies and several papers confirmed these data.
 Each of these disturbances can cause sleep disorders.

-On the other hand, a 2020 Swedish national ongoing population-based study with a 9-year follow-up demonstrated that moderate to severe sleep disturbances are associated with a higher speed of accumulating chronic disease, particularly musculoskeletal and neuropsychiatric disorders (94).
+On the other hand, a 2020 Swedish national ongoing population-based study with a 9-year follow-up demonstrated that moderate to severe sleep disturbances are associated with a higher speed of accumulating chronic disease, particularly musculoskeletal and neuropsychiatric disorders (103).
 The study emphasizes the importance of early detection and treatment of sleep disorders to possibly reduce chronic multimorbidity connected with aging.

-Several sleep disturbances are highly prevalent in older adults and patients with dementia (02; 76; 43):
+Several sleep disturbances are highly prevalent in older adults and patients with dementia (02; 84; 49):

 • Insomnia | |

-• Sleep disordered breathing (obstructive sleep apnea in particular) | |
+• Sleep-disordered breathing (obstructive sleep apnea in particular) | |

 • Restless legs syndrome | |